-If you're not a resident in Unite or Student Roost accommodation, it's important to bear in mind that some landlords may be generous and waive your rent if you need to move out early, this is very unlikely.
+If you're not a resident in Unite or Student Roost accommodation, it's important to bear in mind that some landlords may be generous and offer you a rent reduction, but this is very unlikely.
 You are contractually bound to continue covering the rent of your accommodation for however long is stated in your tenancy agreement.

 But, you may be able to terminate the contract early if you have a break clause in the agreement.

 For example, if you signed up for a one-year let but you have a six-month break clause, this means that you should be able to end the agreement any time after six months – you'll just need to pay rent for the notice period, then you should be fine to move out and stop paying rent.